-Baba ghanoush is another spread served with pita, but this time it doesn’t use chickpeas.
+Baba ghanoush is another spread served with pita, but it doesn’t use chickpeas this time.
 Instead, it’s cooked with eggplant.
-Thus, Baba Ghanoush is cooked with mashed cooked eggplant mixed with tahini, olive oil, lemon juice, and multiple seasonings including mutabbal.
+Thus, Baba Ghanoush is cooked with mashed cooked eggplant mixed with tahini, olive oil, lemon juice, and multiple seasonings, including mutabbal.

 #30 Shawarma (aka showarma, shwarma) is another middle eastern dish, not only Israeli.
-In fact, today we can find it anywhere in Europe and it’s one of the most famous fast food dishes in Europe.
-If you don’t know yet, a Shawarma is made with meat cut into thin slices, stacked in a cone-like shape, and roasted on a slowly-turning vertical rotisserie.
+In fact, today we can find it anywhere in Europe and it’s one of Europe’s most famous fast food dishes.
+If you don’t know yet, Shawarma is made with meat cut into thin slices, stacked in a cone-like shape, and roasted on a slowly-turning vertical rotisserie.

-Originally the Shawarma was made with Mutton, but now you can find chicken, turkey, beef or veal.
+Originally Shawarma was made with Mutton, but now you can find chicken, turkey, beef, or veal.
 It’s very similar to the Doner Kebab and the Greek Gyros.
 A pita Shawarma is your best option for a cheap (kind of) meat dish.
 Similarly to falafel, you can find it everywhere.

 #31 One of our favorite new things is the Sabich.
 We only learned what it is during this trip to Israel, and it quickly became one of our favorites quick lunch snacks.
 This sandwich was brought by the Iraqi-Jewish who migrated in the 40s and 50s.